 If you’re one of those people with an at-home shucking kit and an oyster delivery plug, respect.
-But many of us aren’t so lucky, and need to journey outside to enjoy the wonders of the oyster.
-These 9 places certainly aren’t the only restaurants in Miami serving oysters, but they do all have outdoor seating and plenty of beer and cocktail options.
-And that is, personally, our favorite way to eat oysters.
+But many of us aren’t so lucky, and need to journey outside to enjoy the wonders of the oyster - and perhaps a cocktail or two.
+The places on this guide certainly aren’t the only restaurants in Miami serving oysters, but they’re all perfect places to sit down, have a few drinks, and run through as many oysters as your budget/stomach will allow.

-At the new Downtown spot Over Under, you can sit on the sidewalk, drink excellent frozen palomas and piña coladas, and eat a variety of fresh Gulf oysters.
+At the Downtown spot Over Under, you can drink excellent frozen palomas and piña coladas, and eat a variety of fresh Gulf oysters.
 Doesn’t that sound nice?
 Maybe one thing leads to another and you get a cheeseburger (very good) and some fish dip (also very good) too.
 This is the kind of place where you might just hang out for a couple of hours and have four drinks without really realizing it.

 Spillover in Coconut Grove has rebranded as Kush Coconut Grove, but don’t get too confused with semantics.
 All you need to know is that they’ve still got oysters.
 West coast and east coast varieties are available for about $3 each.
 There are also alligator bites, plenty of beer, cocktails, and the burgers you know and love from Kush, just in case those oysters don’t fill you up.
 There’s a decent number of outdoor tables here and you can have a beer while you wait just in case the place is full.

-Phuc Yea has patio seating and some really pretty tables set up on their back patio.
-There, you can have some great cocktails while enjoying $1 east coast and $2 west coast oysters on Fridays and Saturdays from 5-7pm.
+At Phuc Yea in MiMo, a great Vietnamese/Cajun spot, you can have some cocktails while enjoying $1 east coast and $2 west coast oysters on Fridays and Saturdays from 5-7pm.
 On Sundays, they’re available all day long, from noon-9pm.
-Reservations are available online.
+Reservations aren’t a bad idea, and they have indoor and outdoor seating too.

 Garcia’s is a classic Miami spot for anything involving seafood.
 If it swam or lived in water at some point, they serve it here.
 And they probably make it taste really good too.
-Outdoor seating is available (the restaurant also has a view of the Miami River) and you can get your oysters fresh, fried, or in an oyster cocktail.
-Reservations are suggested.
-Call (305) 375-0765 to make one.
+The outdoor seating has a view of the Miami River, while the inside feels like being inside an old wooden ship.
+Wherever you sit, you can get your oysters fresh, fried, or in an oyster cocktail.

 Montey’s is a big, outdoor, waterfront restaurant in Coconut Grove that looks like a tiki hut that ate some magical beans and became huge.
 If they didn’t serve oysters here, we’d be a little offended.
 Luckily, they do.
 Gulf oysters are available all day long, and so are some strong frozen drinks, which are slightly cheaper during Happy Hour every Mon-Fri from 4-7pm.